-- 1.1.
-Under Article 5(a)(ii) of the Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency [1], one function of the IAEA is "to (a) collect and disseminate to States Parties and Member States information concerning:... (ii) methodologies, techniques and available results of research relating to the response to nuclear accidents or radiological emergencies". - 1.2.
-In March 2015, the IAEA's Board of Governors approved a Safety Requirements publication (safety standard), Preparedness and Response for a Nuclear or Radiological Emergency, which was issued in the IAEA Safety Standards Series as Part 7 of the General Safety Requirements (hereinafter referred to as GSR Part 7) [2]. - 1.3.
-GSR Part 7 [2] establishes requirements for an adequate level of preparedness and response for a nuclear or radiological emergency, irrespective of the initiator of the emergency, which could be a natural event, a human error, a mechanical or other failure, or a nuclear security event.
-GSR Part 7 [2] is jointly sponsored by 13 international organizations. - 1.4.
+1.1.
+Under Article 5(a)(ii) of the Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency [1][1], one function of the IAEA is "to (a) collect and disseminate to States Parties and Member States information concerning:... (ii) methodologies, techniques and available results of research relating to the response to nuclear accidents or radiological emergencies".

+1.2.
+In March 2015, the IAEA's Board of Governors approved a Safety Requirements publication (safety standard), Preparedness and Response for a Nuclear or Radiological Emergency, which was issued in the IAEA Safety Standards Series as Part 7 of the General Safety Requirements (hereinafter referred to as GSR Part 7) [2][2].

+1.3.
+GSR Part 7 [2][2] establishes requirements for an adequate level of preparedness and response for a nuclear or radiological emergency, irrespective of the initiator of the emergency, which could be a natural event, a human error, a mechanical or other failure, or a nuclear security event.
+GSR Part 7 [2][2] is jointly sponsored by 13 international organizations.

+1.4.
 Public communication is essential to the effectiveness of protective actions to mitigate adverse consequences of an emergency for human life, health, property and the environment.
-Effective communication with the public that is timely, clear and accurate is also important for maintaining trust on the part of the public. - 1.5.
+Effective communication with the public that is timely, clear and accurate is also important for maintaining trust on the part of the public.

+1.4.1.5. meeting requirements.
+The main requirements that need to be met to ensure arrangements for public communication in preparedness for, and response to, a nuclear or radiological emergency are principally Requirements 10, 13 and 16 of GSR Part 7 [2] and Requirement 43 of GSR Part 3 [3]

+1.5.
 Requirement 13 of GSR Part 7 [2] concerns arrangements for communication with the public throughout a nuclear or radiological emergency.
 Requirement 13 of GSR Part 7 [2] (para.
-5.70) requires that "Arrangements shall be made to ensure that information provided to the public by response organizations, operating organizations, the regulatory body, international organizations and others in a nuclear or radiological emergency is coordinated and consistent, with due recognition of the evolutionary nature of an emergency".
+5.70) requires that "Arrangements shall be made to ensure that information provided to